Is Poker Gambling?

 Considering that you can play live or online poker for money, it’s safe to say that poker can be classified as gambling.
 At the core of both online and live poker tournaments is the thrill of possibly winning big and being named among some of the poker greats, such as Doyle Brunson and Phil Ivey.

 While chance does play a role in winning, depending on the cards that you’ve been dealt, it’s up to you as the player to make those cards work for you.
-This means that you need a certain level of tact, mental fortitude and a winning strategy to emerge triumphant.
+This means that you need a certain level of tact, mental fortitude, and a winning strategy to emerge triumphant.

 This is a debate that has existed for years, considering the game itself has been around for generations and continues to be one of the most-loved casino table games.
 The answer to this question has flip-flopped throughout the years, with enthusiasts weighing in on the matter and reaching their own conclusions.